iafonov/cosmonaut/README.md

 The main idea behind cosmonaut - minimalism.
 It provides only minimal required functionality to process http requests and exposes as much details to application layer as possible.
 It could be used both as standalone application platform or as an underlying layer for a higher level framework powered by a higher level language.

 The main purpose of using it as a standalone application is covering performance critical sections of application.
-For example you can use it to power/process your uploads or serve static content.
+For example you can use it to power/process your uploads or serve dynamic content which is sensitive to response time.

-## Under the hood

-Cosmonaut uses very fast [http-parser](https://github.com/joyent/http-parser) to parse requests and very fast multipart data parser inspired by [node-formidable](https://github.com/felixge/node-formidable) module but implemented in C.

-For now server has the simplest possible networking architecture it uses `accept` to get connections and forks a new process for each connection.
-Serving static content implemented using `sendfile` system call to send data directly to socket without buffering.

 ## Building & installation